liuyuit/study/Life/EF English/Method/Beginner Meeting - Grammar Leaning Tips.md

   You are student.

-- What is your cat
+- What is your cat like?

+  My cat is black and small